wizeline/wize-docs/interview-process/engineers/questions/anagrams.md

 ```

 Using reduce array helper function.
-This is a creative solution, maybe the candidate want to show domain and strength in the language.
+This is another way to iterate the array.

 ```javascript
 const anagrams = (words) => {